Mulch Dye (AKA Mulch Paint). An Honest Review.

-And that’s exactly what many of us feel each spring when we buy, transport, dump, wheelbarrow, dump again, then spread hundreds and hundreds of pounds of mulch.
+And that’s exactly what many of us feel each spring when we transport, dump, wheelbarrow, dump again then spread hundreds and hundreds of pounds of mulch.
 It’s cumbersome, it’s dirty, it’s expensive and it’s back-breaking labor.

 I don’t recall how it was that I stumbled across this product by Rust-Oleum named “Renovator Mulch Color Refresh” but when I saw it, I knew that I wanted to try it.

 I reached out to Rustoleum and told them I wanted to check it out so I could share my experience with you…and if it worked, we could hit that easy button together.

 Mulch paint is a concentrated dye that is mixed with water so that you can spray it on your existing mulch to renew the color and make it look fresh and amazing.